Stamping Ground, Kentucky: History

+In April 1775, William McConnell and Charles LeCompte's party from Pennsylvania, first discovered the area surrounding what is now Stamping Ground.
+The party encountered a large spring from which herds of buffalo would drink.
+Due to the stamping of the buffalo's hooves while waiting to drink from the spring, the area was named Buffalo Stamping Ground, later shortened to Stamping Ground.

+Stamping Ground was founded in 1790 and incorporated January 24, 1834.
+The first settlement was a fort built by Anthony Lindsay around 1790.
+The first road was cut through Stamping Ground in 1790 which connected Georgetown to Cincinnati, the road was most likely built upon the remnants of the Alant-o-wamiowee Trail.
+McConnell's Church, a Baptist church named after William McConnell, was established in 1795.
+The town's first post office was established in 1814 with Alex Bradford as the Postmaster.

 On April 3, 1974, a tornado devastated Stamping Ground after causing major damage in Franklin County, as part of the 1974 Super Outbreak.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.6 square mile (1.7 km^{2}), all land.

 Government and politics

 Mayor

 Jennifer Murphy Jones was sworn in as Stamping Ground's mayor on June 4, 2025, after being appointed by Kentucky Governor Andy Beshear.
 Jones, 45, is a Scott County native who has lived in Stamping Ground for the last four years and had been serving as a city commissioner.
 Jones is the fourth person to serve as Stamping Ground's Mayor or Mayor pro-tem in the last year.
 Keith Murphy and Billy Swartz resigned due to health issues.